Updated on February 14, 2017

 Welcome to another edition of Weekly Thoughts.
-This edition features a presentation update on the JAK inhibitor therapies and the announcement of a new startup/treatment for hair growth that is also claimed to restore hair pigment.
+This edition features a presentation update on the JAK inhibitor therapies for hair growth and the announcement of a new startup/treatment for hair growth that is also claimed to restore hair pigment.
 Wowzas.
 Let’s take a look.

 Aclaris Therapeutics Jeffries Presentation

 Acalaris Therapeutics CEO Dr. Neal Walker made a presentation on June 8, 2016 at the Jeffries 2016 Healthcare Conference displaying the current state and path ahead for Aclaris.
-These conferences are designed to attract investor attention for the respective companies who present at them.
-Things look good moving forward for Aclaris and the news that was shared is that the company is setting its sights on initiating a clinical trial for alopecia areata in the first half 2017.
-That would presumably mean that a clinical trial for a topical JAK inhibitor for the indication of androgenic alopecia would follow, but there has been no mention of it so far.
+Conferences like these are designed to attract investor attention for the respective companies who present at them.
+Things are looking good for Aclaris as they move forward and the news that was shared is the company is setting its sights on initiating a clinical trial for alopecia areata in the first half 2017.
+That would presumably mean that a clinical trial for a topical JAK inhibitor for the indication of androgenic alopecia would follow, but there has been no direct mention of it so far.
 One interesting tidbit from the presentation is that Aclaris has recently acquired the rights to some “Next Generation” JAK inhibitors which are covalently bonded.
 At this point I do not know what advantages they provide, but it sounds good.

 This page contains both a recording of the webcast presentation and a link to the PDF presentation, just click on “webcast” next to the microphone.
 The webcast will be taken down after 14 days I believe.
-When watching the webcast I had to manually change the slides to sync with the presentation.
+When watching the webcast it was necessary to manually change the slides to sync with the presentation.
 We look forward to hearing about new progress from Aclaris.

 RiverTown Therapeutics and the What?

 This is definitely one of the most interesting things I’ve read in a while.
-According to this presentation description (S/O Xaser94 great dig), RiverTown Therapeutics has a new compound named RT1640 in the works that grows hair in bald areas, also restores hair pigment, is made from three agents that have strong safety profiles, and has been tested in seven humans so far. lol.
+According to this presentation description, RiverTown Therapeutics has a new compound named RT1640 in the works that grows hair in bald areas, also restores hair pigment, is made from three agents that have strong safety profiles, and has been tested in seven humans so far. lol.
 That’s a lot.
 Here is the full paragraph: